EU €3 Parcel Fee Explained (2026)

 The New Rule: €3 Flat Fee (from July 1, 2026)

-Effective 1 July 2026, the EU abolished the €150 customs duty exemption and replaced it with a €3 flat customs duty per item on all e-commerce consignments valued at €150 or less from non-EU countries.
+Effective 1 July 2026, the EU abolished the €150 customs duty exemption and introduced a €3 customs duty for each tariff classification in e-commerce consignments valued at €150 or less from non-EU countries.
+Quantity does not multiply the duty.

 This is established by Council Regulation (EU) 2026/382.
 The measure is described as temporary — it will run until 1 July 2028, when the new EU Customs Data Hub is expected to be fully operational and standard tariff classifications will apply.